nesaboz/caltrans_data_extraction/README.md

 # Data Extraction from Contracts

 We extract data from 11'000+ text files that contain California Transportation contracts available publicly for the purposes of a research project.
 Considering well structured and high quality text, extraction was done using regex library in Python.
 I relied heavily on [regex101.com](https://regex101.com) as a useful tool for quick prototyping and testing.
+There are many regex tutorials available online.

 ![sample contract snapshot](assets/sample.png)